 Houston lake had a similar start to Lake Wildwood because it started as a private lake for the Houston Country Club.
 However, this place is now open to the public, so you can fish here all you want!

 This water body is more used for kayaking and canoeing than fishing because it has attractive natural beauty.
-However, you will also find the typical GA fishes in these waters.
+However, you will also find the typical GA fish in these waters.

 Common fish species include crappies, basses, and sunfishes.
 Despite being a more recreational lake, all fishing regulations apply here, too.

-The first 20 minutes will have houses lining the shore when you start rowing.
+When you start rowing, the first 20 minutes will have houses lining the shore.
 After the houses clear away, trees will replace them, and you will reach the absolutely gorgeous part of the place, with greenery and wildlife.

 On the north bank, the golf course can be found.
 Swimming is prohibited in this place, so do not jump into the waters, however tempting that may be!